ekazaev/ChatLayout/README.md

 ## Sponsor this project

-If you like this library and especially if you are using it in production please consider sponsoring this project [here](https://github.com/sponsors/ekazaev).
-I work on `ChatLayout` in my spare time.
-Sponsorship will help me to work on this project and continue to contribute to the Open Source community.
+If you find this library useful, and especially if you are using it in production, please consider sponsoring this project [here](https://github.com/sponsors/ekazaev).
+I work on `ChatLayout` in my spare time, and your sponsorship would help me to continue developing and contributing to the Open Source community.
+Your support will enable me to dedicate more time and resources to this project, ensuring that it remains up-to-date and relevant for years to come.

+Thank you for your consideration!

 ## Author